-- Your TAs will check your material and knowledge of the experiment at the beginning of each lab session to ensure you are adequately prepared (including proper clothing).
+- There will be pre-lab quizzes for some of the experiments throughout the semester. - Your TAs will check your material and knowledge of the experiment at the beginning of each lab session to ensure you are adequately prepared (including proper clothing).
 If they are not satisfied, they may turn you away. - Contact your instructors and group members well in advance of any anticipated absence so alternative scheduling can be made.
 For some weeks your lab group may be assigned a specific time of arrival.